 - One long weeked trip in Europe for the fall semester students

 - Frequent trips throughout the United Kingdom

 - Evacuation insurance

-- An application must be submitted to the office of international programs by Dec.
-1, of the year prior to when a student wants to go abroad.
+- An application must be submitted to the Office of International Programs by December 4 (Wednesday after Thanksgiving break) of the year prior to when a student wants to go abroad.
 The application includes an advisor's signature.

 - Preference in application consideration goes to full year applicants.
 All single semester applications, regardless of major, are reviewed equally.